aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/cdk-stacks/README.md

-# CDK Stacks - Infrastructure as Code
+# Infrastructure - Infrastructure as Code

 AWS CDK stacks for deploying the Connected Mobility infrastructure.